oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 The authentication information in MQTT-SN CONNECT and AUTH packets allows a range of options from username and password to challenge / response style authentication.
 It might involve the exchange of AUTH packets between the Client and the Server after the CONNECT and before the CONNACK packets.

 To begin authentication, the Client sets the AUTH flag in the CONNECT packet and includes an Authentication Method and optionally Data, depending on the Authentication Method, used in the CONNECT packet.
-This specifies the authentication method to use and its parameters. «<mark title="Requirement MQTT-SN-4.11.1-1"><a name="MQTT-SN-4.11.1-1"></a>If the Server does not support the Authentication Method supplied by the Client, it MAY send a CONNACK with a Reason Code of 0x8C (Bad authentication method) or 0x87 (Not Authorized) as described in [2.3](#reason-code) and MUST delete the Virtual Connection</mark>»\[MQTT‑SN‑4.11.1‑1].
+This specifies the authentication method to use and its parameters. «<mark title="Requirement MQTT-SN-4.11.1-1"><a name="MQTT-SN-4.11.1-1"></a>If the Server does not support the Authentication Method supplied by the Client, it MAY send a CONNACK with a Reason Code of 0x8C (Bad authentication method) or 0x87 (Not Authorized) as described in [2.3 "Reason Code"](#reason-code) and MUST delete the Virtual Connection</mark>»\[MQTT‑SN‑4.11.1‑1].

 The Authentication Method is an agreement between the Client and Server about the meaning of the data sent in the Authentication Data and optionally the Client Identifier, and the exchanges and processing needed by the Client and Server to complete the authentication.